Eshku/Event-Emitter/readme.md

 Use at your own risk, test for your needs before using.

-## features
+## Features

-- emiter emits
+- Emiter emits
-- listeners listening
+- Listeners listening
-- listeners can stop listening
+- Listeners can stop listening
-- listeners can listen only once
+- Listeners can listen only once
-- works with anonymous functions (can access listener by it's ID)
+- Works with anonymous functions (can access listener by it's ID)
-- should work with named functions (although not tested)
+- Should work with named functions (although not tested)

 ## Usage